Have you protected your copyright yet?

 Proverbs 16:33

-33 The lot is cast into the lap, but its every decision is from the LORD.
-NIV
+33 The lot is cast into the lap; but the whole disposing thereof is of the Lord.

 Philippians 2:13